leafo/lapis/docs/models.md

   {
     name = "timestamp",
     default = "`true`",
-    description = "The `updated_at` field will be updated to the current time if the model has timestamps.
+    description = "The `updated_at` field will be updated to the current time if the model has timestamps enabled.
 Note that if the update itself contains `updated_at` then that will take precedence over the auto-update.", example = dual_code{[[
       user\update {
         views_count: db.raw "views_count + 1"
       }, timestamp: false
     ]]}
+  },
+  {
+    name = "returning",
+    default = "`nil`",
+    description = "Manually specify a list of columns to be returned from the query when issuing the update.
+These values will be assigned to the model instance object if the query completes successfully.
+Note that any updated fields that use `db.raw` will automatically use `returning` and it is not necessary to manually specify.
+A special value of `"*"` can be provided to cause every field to be returned with the update."
   },
   {
     name = "where",